Fleetwood—Port Kells

 Fleetwood—Port Kells is a federal electoral district in the province of British Columbia, Canada, that has been represented in the House of Commons of Canada since 2004.

 Geography

 It consists of the northeast part of the City of Surrey, Barnston Island, and Barnston Island Indian Reserve No. 3 the Greater Vancouver Regional District.
-The communities of Fleetwood, East Newton, Fraser Heights, Port Kells and North Clayton are contained within this riding.
+The communities of Fleetwood, East Newton, Guildford, Port Kells and North Clayton are contained within this riding.

+Fraser Heights was included in this riding until it was moved to the new Langley Township—Fraser Heights riding in the 2023 redistribution.